LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

 continually open and close the database connection, this is the safer option.
 Access to the data is only available when we need to perform CRUD operations.

+This structure also fits well with splitting jobs across different Python functions.

 Don't Track the Database with Version Control
 ---------------------------------------------

-Recall that the Git version control system lets us track the changes we make to our projects.
+Recall that the :ref:`Git version control system <git-chapter>` lets us track the changes we make to our projects.
 Unless we are careful, *this includes the database file*.

 While including the database in a Git repository might seem like a good idea, we must absolutely avoid doing so!
 Here are two important reasons why:

 #.
-As we add more information to it, the database eventually becomes very
+Over time, the size of the database can become very large.
+This increases
-   large.
-This increases the size of the repository, which makes it more complicated and time consuming to backup.
+   the size of the repository, which makes it more complicated and time consuming to backup.
 #.
 If the database is part of the repository, it will be visible to *anyone*
    who has access to the repo.
 If we push the repo to GitHub (where saved projects are visible to anyone with a web browser), then we make the